MohamedElashri/awesome-zotero/README.md

 ### Translations
 - [Zotero PDF translate](https://github.com/windingwind/zotero-pdf-translate) -  Translate PDF, EPub, webpage, metadata, annotations, notes to the target language.
 Support 20+ translate services.

 ### Website Integrations
 - [zotpress](https://wordpress.org/plugins/zotpress/) - Zotpress brings publication broadcasting and scholarly blogging to WordPress through Zotero, a free, cross-platform reference manager.

 ## Themes

-- [Zotero-style](https://github.com/MuiseDestiny/zotero-style) - The plugin modifies some of Zotero's existing columns and adds some interesting ones, and I'll introduce them one by one.

 ### Dark Themes
 - [zotero-night](https://github.com/tefkah/zotero-night) -  Night theme for Zotero UI and PDF

 ### Light Themes

 ## Contributing

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

 ---